The XML file filter by default imports files with the following extensions:

 - Not supported: following, preceding, following-sibling, preceding-sibling, namespace

-- Supported conditions on current node or ancestor nodes and its properties (attributes, namespaces)
+- Supported: conditions on the current node or ancestor nodes and their properties (attributes, namespaces)

 Please note that the XPath expression should define the elements and/or attributes whose text/value should be translated and not the actual text node.
-See more information on XPath.
+See our article on XPath for more information.

 HTML Preview with XSLT stylesheet

-To import the XML file with a stylesheet (XSL or XSLT), simply navigate to the bottom of the XML import settings and choose a XSLT file.
-When you import an XML with a stylesheet, the Preview Translation (Document -> Preview Translation) in Memsource Desktop Editor will generate an HTML preview instead of an XML one (video).
-Once used for file import, XSLT can also be downloaded from the file import settings page.
+To import the XML file with a stylesheet (XSL or XSLT), navigate to the bottom of the XML import settings and choose XSLT file.
+When you import an XML with a stylesheet, the Preview Translation feature (found the Editor by clicking on Document and selecting Preview Translation) will generate an HTML preview instead of an XML one.
+(Please see this video for more information.)
+Once used for file import, XSLT can also be downloaded from the File Import Settings page.